otitoU/Swap/README.md

 **Endpoint:** `POST /search`

 Search using natural language.
-Works by meaning, not just keywords.
+Works by meaning, not just keywords

 **Search Modes:**
 - **`offers`**: Find people who can teach you something